Board: /sci/

 >no information publicly available about how widespread the knowledge of the algorithm is and at what points if any it became widespread especially before October 23rd 2017

-What went wrong?
-Did you know that we finally resolved the polytomy of Neoaves? >be a subject matter expert on electric propulsion at NASA
+>be a subject matter expert on electric propulsion at NASA

 >walk away from your job